 It takes your existing Zen connection and pushes it to the hard-to-reach areas of your home.
 We send you an EveryRoom repeater, which pairs seamlessly with your router to stretch your signal further.
 The result is smooth streaming and browsing in every room, without you needing to upgrade to a completely new system.
 If you’re already a Zen customer, just get in touch with us to add EveryRoom to your broadband setup.
 Otherwise, you can add EveryRoom to your new Zen broadband service when you’re checking out.

-If you have a busy home with lots of smart devices and heavy streamers, our Full Fibre Max packages are the way to go.
+If you have a busy home with lots of smart devices and heavy streamers, our Full Fibre Max packages are ideal.

 These packages come with an eero device instead of a traditional router. eero is a smart, app-controlled system built specifically to handle high performance.
 If you need more coverage upstairs or in an extension, you simply add extra eero devices to build a powerful mesh network that’s perfectly suited to your home layout.